 The right kitchen tools can make home cooking so much easier.
 The more you prepare your own meals instead of eating out, the healthier your diet will be.
-Below is a summary of kitchen tools that will enable you to make healthy meals.
+While you don’t need to go out and buy the most expensive versions of these items, it’s worth investing a little in kitchen tools where higher quality will result in saved time (e.g., knives, pans).
+Below is a summary of basic kitchen tools to get you started meal prepping or just making healthier meals.

 Having quality knives makes meal prepping, and cooking in general, so much easier because you can more efficiently chop fruits, vegetables, meat or other protein.
 This is a tool worth investing a little bit of money.